 There are different types of asbestos, but you are usually exposed to this substance in the same way.
 Disturbed fibers become airborne, and we breathe them in without realizing it.
 Some of the most common symptoms you might experience if you’ve been exposed to asbestos include the following:

 You are most likely to experience asbestos exposure at work (occupational exposure) if you are employed in an asbestos-related field.
 Home renovations or being related to a worker in a field at high risk for asbestos exposure can also increase your risk.
 Fibers are brought home on clothing (secondary exposure).
 Living near large sites of naturally occurring asbestos or mining, milling, or factory operations can also increase your risk (environmental exposure).
 These are some of the other situations that may increase your exposure to asbestos:

 - Shipbuilding Occupations

 - Drywall Removal

 Protect Yourself With Asbestos Testing Services

-If you are concerned about your risk for asbestos exposure, contact us at M3 Environmental Consulting today.
+If you are concerned about your risk for asbestos exposure, contact us at M3 Environmental LLC today.
 We provide a wide range of professional air quality testing services including asbestos testing.
 We can also provide you with asbestos awareness training for your staff to make sure everyone is up to date and on guard.
 We’re here to help you protect your families and your businesses in and around Monterey, CA.